alanhuybui/alanhuybui/README.md

 ## Hi, I'm Alan.

-I'm an Electrical and Computer Engineering student at UT Austin with a focus on Computer Architecture and Embedded Systems.
+I'm a B.S.
+Electrical & Computer Engineering student at UT Austin with a focus on Computer Architecture and Embedded Systems.

-I am primarily interested in RTL design and verification, specifically with FPGA/ASIC for both aerospace and high-performance computing applications.
+I am primarily interested in RTL design and verification, specifically with FPGAs for aerospace applications.

 I have experience in Verilog, Python, C, C++, and the Xilinx FPGA toolchain.